tmarkec/take_a_hike/README.md

 <img src="readme_img/comments.png">
 </details>

+### Update comment page
+- On this page one form field is displayed to the user with current comment that he wish to update
+- Bellow the form there is submit button, which will confirm user new comment by providing success message to the user and redirecting to the previous page

 ### Profile page
 - Profile page has 2 sections
 <details><summary>Profile page</summary>
 <img src="readme_img/profile.png">
 </details>

-- The first section displays current information about the user.
+- The first section on the left of the screen displays current information about the user which he provided upon registration
-- The second section is a standard django form which allows the user to change information about him
+- The second section is a standard django form which allows the user to change information about him and to add "bio" and profile image if he wants to
 - Bellow the form there is a link to reset/change his password.
 When a user clicks on it he will be directed to the page with further instructions.

 <details><summary>Password change email input page</summary>